 - An applicant’s criminal record; and

 - An applicant’s honesty through the immigration application process.

 Both a criminal record and lack of candor during the application process can result in American citizenship being delayed or denied.
 It is best to speak with an experienced immigration lawyer in your area if you do have a criminal record and are hoping to obtain U.S. citizenship.

 Problems with Documents

-Finally, applicants must remember that the citizenship application process is both long and complex.
+Finally, applicants must remember that the application process for obtaining American citizenship is both long and complex.
 There are many forms involved and many documents that may be requested by immigration officials.
 To the extent possible, requested documents must be produced.
 The exact nature of document requests will always depend on the specific immigration case in question.
 Any irregularities with documents, especially documents from an applicant’s country of origin, might delay or even derail their application for citizenship.
 The bottom line is simple: You need to avoid any problems with documents by thoroughly preparing in advance and working with an experienced immigration professional.